return42/sphkerneldoc/linux_src_doc/include/linux/nd_h.rst

 claim
     when set a another personality has taken ownership of the namespace

+claim_class
+    restrict claim type to a given class

 rw_bytes
     access the raw namespace capacity with byte-aligned transfers